aspiers/opensuse-spotify-installer/README.md

 Or you can manually download `install-spotify.sh` and `spotify-client.spec` to same folder then run it.

 1. Download the [`install-spotify.sh`](https://raw.github.com/cornguo/opensuse-spotify-installer/master/install-spotify.sh) script
-2. Download [`spotify-client.spec`](https://raw.github.com/cornguo/opensuse-spotify-installer/master/spotify-client.spec) and place it in `/usr/src/packages/SPECS`
+2. Download [`spotify-client.spec`](https://raw.github.com/cornguo/opensuse-spotify-installer/master/spotify-client.spec) and place it with the script
 3. *(optional)* Read the source to make sure it's not going to [pwn](http://en.wikipedia.org/wiki/Pwn) your computer.
 4. Make the script executable, e.g. from a terminal, type `chmod +x install-spotify.sh`
 5. Run it as a non-root user, e.g. from a terminal type `./install-spotify.sh`